Spendthrift Farm: History

 Spendthrift Farms was sold in a foreclosure auction to MetLife in 1993.
 MetLife resold it to lawyer Ted Taylor the next year.
+In 1995, Spendthrift Farm was the victor in a landmark case about separation of powers before the Supreme Court of the United States.
 In 2000, the farm was acquired by Bruce Klein.
 In 2004, B. Wayne Hughes, the founder of Public Storage, purchased the historic farm.

 In 2020, as part of an ownership group with MyRaceHorse Stable, Madaket Stables, and Starlight Racing, Spendthrift was named the leading owner for North American earnings due to a successful season for Authentic.

 Burial site

 Along with being a breeding facility in the 1960s and 70's, several important racehorses are buried at the farm.
-These include, Nashua, Never Bend, Prince John, Raise A Native, Gallant Man, Caro, and Valdez.
-Landaluce was moved to the farm from the Hollywood Park Racetrack in 2014 after the racetrack closed.
+These include, Nashua, Never Bend, Prince John, Raise A Native, Gallant Man, Caro, Majestic Prince, and Valdez.

 Stallion roster

-Their 2022 stallion roster and their stud fees are:
+Their 2026 stallion roster and their stud fees are: